PlasmaPy/hack.plasmapy.org/pages/2021/about.md

 time for collaborative learning.

-In the week leading up to the **Plasma Hack Week**, a few more fundamentally focused tutorials will be presented on topics like the basics of Python, using version control, contributing to open-source projects, etc.
+In the week leading up to the **Plasma Hack Week**, a few more fundamentally focused tutorials were presented on topics like the basics of Python, using version control, contributing to open-source projects, etc.

 For information on registering please visit our